earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Racel, Masako.
 “Finding their Place in the World: Meiji Intellectuals and the Japanese Construction of an East-West Binary, 1868-1912.”
 Doctoral thesis, Georgia State University, 2011. `http://digitalarchive.gsu.edu/history_diss/26/`.

-* Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
+* Reynolds, Simon. _Rip It Up and Start Again: Postpunk 1978--1984_.
 New York: Penguin Books, 2006.

 * _Ruigo Reikai Jiten_ [類語例解辞典][ja].
 Tokyo: Shogakukan [小学館][ja], 2006.